 Third week through ninth week (Fall term) or tenth week (Winter term):

 After the third week deadline through the ninth week of classes (second week through fifth week in a Spring or Summer half term), students should submit a Late Drop/Add/Edit/Swap Request through Wolverine Access.
 Online requests are automatically routed to instructors (if required), advisors, the CoE Registrar’s Office and finally to the University Registrar’s Office for approval and processing.
 Students can track the progress of their request from a status page in Student Business.
 A “W” will appear for courses dropped during this time period.
-Please note that all requests to audit a course should be completed via the Add/Drop paper form. the deadline fro this will change starting Fall 2017 (third week for full term, second week for half term and the first and second seven week courses.)
+Please note that all requests to audit a course should be completed via the Add/Drop paper form.
+The deadline for auditing a course was changed, beginning Fall 2017.
+The deadline is the third week for full term courses, second week for half-term courses, as well as first and second seven week courses.

 Ninth week (Fall term) or tenth week (Winter term) through last day of classes:

 Please note that all requests to audit a course should be completed via the Add/Drop paper form.
-The deadline for this will change starting Fall 2017 (third week for full-term, second week for half-term as well as first and second seven-week courses.)
+The deadline for auditing a course was changed, beginning Fall 2017.
+The deadline is the third week for full term courses, second week for half-term courses, as well as first and second seven week courses.

-For drop, or pass/fail modifications after the deadlines, students will need to petition the Scholastic Standing Committee (SSC) 129 Chrysler Center.
+For Late Add/Drop, or Pass/Fail modifications after the deadlines, students will need to petition the Scholastic Standing Committee (SSC) 129 Chrysler Center.
 Documentation will need to be submitted with the Exceptions to College Rules Petitions.
 Petitions are available online at: http://ossa.engin.umich.edu/scholastic-standing-committee/petitions/.